Skip to main content

 What we do

-Our trained ground search and rescue volunteer members help others in need in our community by giving their time to train, be activated on missing person missions, and provide safety information to the community.
+Our trained ground search and rescue volunteer members assist police agencies to find missing persons and search for evidence.
+We support Canadian communities during disasters, and provide safety/preventative information within our community.
 We are on call 24 hours a day, 7 days a week, 365 days a year.

 How we do it